 Lorenz began his coaching career at the University of Maryland for the 2000 and 2001 seasons then served as assistant coach at George Washington University before taking the Penn State position.
 Lorenz also served as head coach of the Chantilly Gymnastics in Chantilly, Va. and was the director of Nassau Gymnastics in the Bahamas.

-He and his wife, Andréa, reside in Blacklick, Ohio, with their daughters Madeline (two years old) and newborn Courtney.
+He and his wife, Andréa, reside in Blacklick, Ohio, with their daughters Madeline and Courtney.